QuaSi-Software/Documentation/docs/resie_fundamentals.md

 }
 ```

 Inside the loop over time, first the simulation steps are performed for each unit.
-Then each unit is checked to ensure the energy balances are preserved, meaning that all energy consumed has also been produced and vice versa.
+Then each unit is checked to ensure the energy balances are preserved, meaning that all energy outputs (including losses) have a matching input and vice versa.
 This is necessary in particular as a safeguard against bugs in the implementation and operational strategies that produce unexpected results.

 After the balance check, output is written according to the output specification in the project file.
 The simulation engine specifically does not write all output as this can produce excessive amounts of data.
 Finally, the simulation is advanced to the next time step.